Physically Consistent Neural Networks for building thermal modeling: theory and analysis: Results

-Firstly, comparing the blue predictions with the dashed ground truth, we see both models performing well.
-In particular, the proposed PCNN is able to grasp the general trends well to match the ground truth despite the large amount of heating power applied and the temperature rising to more than \SI{30}{\celsius}, something unusual in a real setting and hence not well covered by the training data.
 Furthermore, looking at the three other predictions, for which we do not have a ground truth anymore, both models again show similar behaviors.
 This is the visual consequence of the physical consistency proven in Section~\ref{sec: theory}, with the red predictions deviating from the blue ones at the same point in time for both models: as soon as we stop heating the room, we get lower temperatures.
 Similarly, the orange predictions deviate from the uncontrolled dynamics at the same points in time for both models.
 Finally, looking at the uncontrolled predictions, one can observe smoother patterns for the PCNNs due to the unforced base dynamics being captured by LSTMs instead of the more aggressive linear regression at the core of the RC model.

-To get a better visualization of the behavior of both models with respect to the different control inputs, we can subtract the uncontrolled predictions from the other ones.
-This effectively removes the unforced thermal dynamics, which are independent of the power inputs and heat losses to the environment and neighboring zone (Figure~\ref{fig: structure}).
-The result is pictured in Figure~\ref{fig: differences} and allows us to assess the impact of the three different control sequences on the final predictions.
-As one can again directly observe, both models exhibit similar behaviors, with predictions diverging from the baseline as soon as heating is turned on.
-On the other hand, when heating is off, the gap with the baseline gets slowly closed because of the higher inside temperature leading to higher energy losses to the environment.
-Note that the impact of the neighboring room is hard to remark in that plot since it is an order of magnitude smaller.
+To get a better visualization of the behavior of both models with respect to the different control inputs, we can subtract the uncontrolled predictions from the other \rText{ones}\nText{curves}. \rText{This effectively removes the unforced thermal dynamics, which are independent of the power inputs and heat losses to the environment and neighboring zone (Figure~\ref{fig: structure}).} The result is pictured in Figure~\ref{fig: differences} and allows us to assess the impact of the three different control sequences on the final predictions.
+As \nText{expected}\rText{one can again directly observe}, both models \nText{still} exhibit similar behaviors, with predictions diverging from the baseline as soon as heating is turned on.
+On the other hand, when heating is off, the gap with the baseline gets slowly closed because of the higher inside temperature leading to higher energy losses to the environment \nText{and the neighboring zone}.
+Note that the impact of the neighboring room is hard to \rText{remark}\nText{distinguish} in that plot since it is an order of magnitude smaller \nText{than the losses to the outside}.